-A total of 653 people received two weeks of consistent sublingual buprenorphine treatment, followed by two weeks of tapering off of the drug.
-Anyone who reverted to using opioid pain relievers during the two months of time following the start of the program were given buprenorphine for 12 weeks, followed by a four weeks of tapering off of the drug.
+Doctors have found a higher chance of long-term abstinence among people who participate in a MAT program.
+A total of 653 people received two weeks of consistent sublingual buprenorphine treatment, followed by two weeks of tapering off the drug.
+Anyone who relapsed to opioid pain relievers during the two months of time following the start of the program was given buprenorphine for 12 weeks, followed by four weeks of tapering off the drug.

 How Is MAT Used at Orlando Recovery Center?

 Opioid addiction can be difficult to live with, especially for those who struggle with chronic physical pain and need to rely on these substances to perform daily tasks.
 Alcohol addiction can be severe and debilitating, and relapse is common.
 Multiple treatment options should be considered to determine what’s best for the individual.
 Not everyone responds the same way to one single treatment method.

 People with a moderate-to-severe opioid use or alcohol use disorder can participate in the Orlando Recovery Center’s MAT program, as long as they: